groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.1.12.9 (2020-02-10) =
+* FIXED The form field builder was loading on every admin page.
+Now only loads on funnel edit screen.
+* FIXED Form config not saving

 = 2.1.12.8 (2020-02-09) =
 * TWEAKED The "Add Contacts" to funnel form now has the first step selected by default.
 * FIXED CSS of notices causing them to show behind the step settings.